Quick reminder - Getting files from downloads

 The working directory

-Working directory is a folder (directory) that RStudio assumes “you are working in”.
+Working directory is a folder (directory) that RStudio will use to find files.

 The files are in the computer text overlaid on still shot of the movie Zoolander.